bpdts/cobol-task/INSTRUCTIONS.md

 The purpose of this tech task is to look at your use of canonical Microfocus COBOL, in line with other skills that we would expect you to be using regularly.
 A discussion of your work will form a small part of the interview discussion.
+We would expect this task to only take you a couple of hours.

 Steps
 -----